2-214745778-A-G

 Hereditary cancer-predisposing syndrome Uncertain:2

 The p.L585P variant (also known as c.1754T>C), located in coding exon 8 of the BARD1 gene, results from a T to C substitution at nucleotide position 1754.
 The leucine at codon 585 is replaced by proline, an amino acid with similar properties.
 This amino acid position is highly conserved in available vertebrate species.
 In addition, this alteration is predicted to be deleterious by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear. -
+Based on the available evidence, the clinical significance of this variant remains unclear.

 Computational scores